 3. Guidance and reporting arrangements

 The academy is subject to the Trust Health and Safety Policies, Procedures and Guidance.

-The Trust wide Health and Safety Policies, Procedures and Guidance must not be amended, either to add to or remove, in any way, apart from inserting the name of the individual Academy.
+The Trust wide Health and Safety Policies, Procedures and Guidance must not be amended, either to add to or remove, in any way.